dgroomes/java-foreign-function-and-memory-api-playground/README.md

 * [x] DONE Scaffold.
 * [x] DONE Write to foreign memory.
 * [x] DONE Read from foreign memory.
-* [ ] IN PROGRESS (UPDATE: maybe forget glob matching.
+* [x] SKIP (Partially implemented: I'm not doing glob matching but going to keep all the work) (UPDATE: maybe forget glob matching.
 I like showcasing the variable width stuff, but I don't want to lose the fixed width component so I really want to keep the struct of "number of methods" and "number of fields".
 Support a regex search maybe on class name AND support a "find classes with greater than N methods" or "find classes with greater than N fields")
   Do something more interesting.
 Can we implement a "glob matcher" program that scans a segment of foreign